The Abelian Sandpile Model on Fractal Graphs: Identities

 \begin{proof} First topple all of the corner vertices, losing one chip each to the sink and leaving us with $0$ chips on these corners and $3$ chips on all of the other vertices.
 Now topple these inner vertices, producing the desired $2$ chip configuration.

-Now suppose that we start with $m$ chips on each corner vertex instead of three.
-We can topple in any order, so we can iteratively apply the $3$ chip case.
-Each vertex topples exactly $m-2$ times, so $t(m - 2)$ chips in total topple into the sink. \end{proof}
+Now suppose that we start with $m$~chips on each corner vertex instead of three.
+We can topple in any order, so we can apply the $3$~chip case iteratively.
+Each vertex topples exactly ${m - 2}$ times, so ${t(m - 2)}$~chips in total topple into the sink. \end{proof}

-Next we want to identify the behavior of a larger triangle, as each level $n+1$ graph contains an inner ring of $6$ level $n-1$ graphs (see \cref{fig:sketch4}).

-We show inductively that the same result holds for triangles of level $n \geq 1$.
-That is, if we start with $3$ chips on one corner and $2$ chips on all other vertices, we will end up with $2$ chips everywhere except for the other corners, each of which have $1$.
+Next we want to identify the behavior of a larger triangle, as each level~${n + 1}$ graph contains an inner ring of six level~${n - 1}$ graphs (see \ref{fig:sketch4}).
+We show inductively that the same result holds for triangles of level~${n \geq 1}$.
+That is, if we start with $3$~chips on one corner and $2$~chips on all other vertices, we end up with $2$~chips everywhere except for the other corners, each of which have $1$~chip.

-We now follow the same construction for a cell graph of arbitrary size. \begin{prop}[A Larger Triangle] \Cref{lemma:Ring_of_Triangles} holds for all cell graphs of level $n \geq 1$.
-That is, consider a chain of $t$ level $n \geq 1$ cell graphs in which each corner vertex has a single edge to the sink.
-Place $m \geq 3$ chips on each of these corner vertices and $2$ chips on each of the other vertices.
-The stable configuration then consists of $2$ chips on each vertex, and the odometer of each corner vertex is $m - 2$. \end{prop} \begin{proof} Our result will follow once we note that for a cell graph of any level, if we place $2$ chips on every vertex, except for a single corner where we instead place $3$ chips, then the stable configuration consists of $2$ chips on every vertex except for the other corners, which each have $1$ chip (see \cref{fig:sketch5}).
+\begin{prop}[A Larger Triangle] \ref{lemma:Ring_of_Triangles} holds for all cell graphs of level~${n \geq 1}$.
+That is, consider a chain of~$t$ level~${n \geq 1}$ cell graphs in which each corner vertex has a single edge to the sink.
+Place ${m \geq 3}$~chips on each of these corner vertices and $2$~chips on each of the other vertices.
+The stable configuration then consists of $2$~chips on each vertex, and the odometer of each outer vertex is~${m - 2}$. \end{prop} \begin{proof}

-Assume that the result holds for a level $n$ cell graph.
-Note that a level $n+1$ cell graph consists of three level $n$ cell graphs.
-Applying the level $n$ case to the subgraph containing the corner with three chips, we see that toppling just this subgraph produces one chip on the corner vertices of this subgraph and three chips on the neighboring vertices of each of the two other subgraphs of level $n$, as in the middle of \cref{fig:sketch5}.
-These subgraphs each topple one chip back to the previous subgraph, giving it $2$ chips everywhere, and the level $n$ case applied to these subgraphs gives the desired result.